5 Champion MEPs

 Let’s meet the #Access2030 Champions!

-Each of the champions will specifically focus on a particular area of action, but their common commitment is to make sure our campaign’s messages resonate within the European Parliament.
+Each MEP will specifically focus on a particular area, but their common commitment is to make sure our campaign’s messages resonate within the European Parliament.
 Our Champions will provide input on policy recommendations and work for the endorsement of documents that promote action to achieve the UN Sustainable Development Goal on Health, calling for Universal Health Coverage for all by 2030.

 Together we will work to make universal access a reality for all EU patients!